xying21/ckb_sdk/docs/introduction/overview.md

 ## Decentralization Roadmap

-We provide a solid roadmap to evolve the Godwoken network step by step from semi-decentialization to fully-decentialization.
+We provide a solid roadmap to evolve the Godwoken network step by step from half-decentialization to fully-decentialization.

 - **Stage 1 (initial lauch)**: The whole network has one sequencer to sort transactions.
 Developers can run their own Godwoken nodes in the readonly mode and watch the on-chain rollup transactions to compute and verify the rollup global state.